-After arriving, I immediately Googled “free or cheap things to do in Singapore.”
-My research led me to one of the highest-rated excursions: hanging out in the Singapore Botanic Gardens.
-An example of the amusement park world: The train stop for the gardens was literally named Botanic Gardens.
+The only thing you have to invest at Singapore Botanic Gardens is time.
+An example of the amusement park world: the train stop for the gardens was literally named Botanic Gardens.
 Love it.
 For free, visitors can walk around an enormous and beautiful park.
 It had tons of walking paths, greenery to look at, and places to grab a drink or relax.
 I also got very lucky, because one of the local schools was actually putting on a performance with their orchestra in the amphitheater.
 I spent most of the afternoon and evening there, listening to music, sitting in the grass, and walking around.

-On my further quest for inexpensive activities, I found the Marina Sands Garden by the Bay.
+On my further quest for inexpensive activities, I found the Marina Bay Sands.
 If you’ve ever watched a Travel Channel documentary about Singapore or looked at influencer pictures on Instagram, you’ve definitely seen the Marina Bay Sands Hotel.
 It’s the three-tower building with the floating infinity pool on top.
 It’s world-renowned, and has tons of tourist hot spots such as bars, restaurants, casinos, and shopping centers on top of the incredible hotel.
 The Marina Bay Sands Hotel is gigantic, luxurious, and expensive.
 BUT, there are plenty of cheap/free things to do around it.

 One of those inexpensive experiences is the Garden.
 The Garden is a huge outdoor area that surrounds the southern part of the hotel.
 It has huge artificial tree sculptures that light up at night, as well as many other light shows and spectacles.